A trade order is an agreement to buy or sell a specific asset like Bitcoin at a specific price or price range.

 Other order types

 These three order types are far from the only order types but they basically constitute the foundation for all other types, some of which will be the subject of upcoming Bitpanda Academy articles.
-At this point, you already know about the fundamental tools you need for cryptocurrency trading and in our next lesson, we will build upon this foundation on studying how to read cryptocurrency trading charts.
+At this point, you already know about the fundamental tools you need for cryptocurrency trading and in our next article, we will build upon this foundation on studying how to read cryptocurrency trading charts.